i4Trust/tutorials/Data-Service-Provider/README.md

 ```

 Now modify the [API Umbrella values file](./values/values-umbrella.yml) according to your setup and perform
 the deployment using Helm.
+Note, for the verification of signed JWTs according to iSHARE specifications, you either need to configure the iSHARE Satellite
+endpoint or provide the root CA.
 Check that in the database configuration, you provide the same password for the database user as has been used when creating
 the MongoDB database and user.
 Depending on whether you use an external or the Keyrock built-in authorisation registry, it's endpoints and configuration
 parameters need to be configured accordingly.
 Make sure to setup an Ingress or OpenShift route in the values file for external